Neovim as a Terminal Multiplexer and Neovide as a Terminal Emulator

 [difftool "nvr"]

-; REMOTE and NO_FILE are needed to replicate nvimdiff’s
+; EMPTY_FILE and NO_FILE replicate nvimdiff’s behavior for

 cmd = nvr -d "${REMOTE/"${NO_FILE}"/"${EMPTY_FILE}"}" \